roymasad/peanut-stash/README.md

 (get the last stashed text peanut)

     pnut a lst ~/project1
-(stashed command alis title to run would be 'lst' and the command template would be 'ls -al ${folder}' )
+(stashed command alias title to run would be 'lst' and the command template would be 'ls -al ${folder}' )

 ### Features: